 We often hear the words, “You are so Crabby!”
 How does that usually go over?
 What reaction do you get?
 Does this make things better or worse?

 The CrabbieMasters approach evolved from scenarios just like this.
-We discovered that it is incredibly valuable and effective to make a subtle shift in how we think about “crabbiness”.
+We discovered that it's incredibly valuable and effective to make a subtle shift in how we think about “crabbiness”.

 We can completely change the game.
-Instead of getting upset with someone, especially a young child, and saying, “Boy, you sure are crabby today,” we can imagine that these irksome, fun characters known as The Crabbies have gotten into our day.
-When we see The Crabbies trying to ruin a perfectly good time we can say, “Hey, watch out, The Crabbies are getting us!” and then we can work together to get rid of The Crabbies!
+Instead of getting upset with someone, especially a young child, and saying, “Boy, you sure are crabby today,” we can imagine that these irksome, fun characters known as the Crabbies have gotten into our day.
+When we see the Crabbies trying to ruin a perfectly good time we can say, “Watch out, the Crabbies are trying to get us!”
+Then we can work together to get rid of the Crabbies!

-The value in this powerful shift is that it empowers children to make healthy choices:
+The value in this powerful shift in thinking and communication is that it empowers children to make healthy choices.
+Other benefits include: